SuperIlu/DOjS/README.md

 # Download and quick start
 You can find binary releases on the [GitHub release page](https://github.com/SuperIlu/DOjS/releases).
 Just extract the contents of the archive and run DOjS.

-DOjS run in [Dosbox](https://www.dosbox.com/) and on real hardware or a virtual machine with MS-DOS, [FreeDOS](https://www.freedos.org/) or any DOS based Windows like Windows 95/98/ME.
+DOjS runs in [Dosbox](https://www.dosbox.com/) and on real hardware or a virtual machine with MS-DOS, [FreeDOS](https://www.freedos.org/) or any DOS based Windows like Windows 95/98/ME.

 If you run it on real hardware you need at least a **80386 with 4MB**.
 I recommend a **Pentium class machine (>= 100MHz) with at least 32MB RAM**.
 The example files run fine on an Athlon 1GHz and with 256MB RAM.